vlandham/vlandham.github.com/_drafts/scroller.md

 ## A Reusable Scroller

 Now, let's turn to the details of figuring out where the page will be scrolled to.
 With a bit of work, we can encapsulate most of this code into a stand-alone function that can be reused in other projects.
-Most of this is based on the Bloomberg Visual's excellent work - so thanks again to Adam Pearce!
+Most of this is based on the Bloomberg Visual's excellent work - so thanks again to [Adam Pearce](https://twitter.com/adamrpearce) for all his help!

 The code for this scroll detection capability is in [scroller.js](https://github.com/vlandham/scroll_demo/blob/gh-pages/js/scroller.js).